What is personality development?

 Most of the students get the shock of their lives when they hear this.
-Girls feel shy, and boys laugh (some sit with their mouth wide open in surprise, and some have a disgusted look on their faces).
+Girls get red with shame, boys laugh – some sit with their mouth wide open in surprise, and some have a disgusted look on their faces.

 Almost always nobody answers, and then, after keeping mum for some moments, finally, I speak – “Well, I do.”
-Then comes loud laughter followed by pin-drop silence -rarely does someone gather the courage to confess that he does watch porn.
+Then comes loud laughter followed by pin-drop silence – rarely does someone gather the courage to confess that he or she does watch porn.

 It’s not a question of watching or not watching porn.
 It’s about being vulnerable.

-So many times, people ask me “How can I boost self-confidence?”
+So many times, students ask me “Sir, how can I boost self-confidence?”

-Look within yourself.
-You are trying too hard to hide your ‘secrets’ from others.
-And yet, you are shaking inside, that no matter what, somehow, others will get to know your ‘secret’.
+Right now, you are trying too hard to hide your ‘secrets’ from others.
+And yet, you are shaking inside, that no matter what, somehow, others will get to know your ‘dark side.’
 You are in constant tension.
 And this very tension will never let you feel confident.